kapilt/bundle-kubernetes/README.md

 # kubernetes-bundle

+This repository exists to help you deploy and manage kubernetes with Juju.

+## Kubernetes

 Kubernetes is an open source system for managing containerized applications.
-Kubernetes uses [Docker](http://docker.com) to package, instantiate, and run containerized applications.
+Kubernetes uses [Docker](http://docker.com) to run containerized applications.

 [Juju](https://juju.ubuntu.com) is an open source cloud orchestration and provisioning system that works with many different cloud